nmfs-general-modeling-tools/nmfs-general-modeling-tools.github.io/.github/ISSUE_TEMPLATE/r-package-code-review.md

 - [ ] works
 - [ ] issues uncovered

-11. All contributors have NOAA accounts and push access is disabled for non-NOAA collaborators.
+12. All contributors have NOAA accounts and push access is disabled for non-NOAA collaborators.
 - [ ] works
 - [ ] issues uncovered

-12. Two-factor authentication is set up for all account contributors.
+13. Two-factor authentication is set up for all account contributors.
 - [ ] works
 - [ ] issues uncovered

 #### General comments
+In this section, please detail any remaining recomendations for the package author on how to improve the usability, accessibility, and reliability of their `R` package.
+If you are feeling especially generous, you could use a pull request to make some of these changes for them.